 On June 4, 2019, our board of directors adopted, and our stockholders approved, the Grocery Outlet Holding Corp.
 2019 Incentive Plan (the "2019 Incentive Plan").
 Any awards granted under the 2014 Stock Plan will remain subject to the terms of the 2014 Stock Plan and the applicable stock option award agreements.
 Equity awards to our Named Executive Officers under the 2019 Incentive Plan will be designed to reward our Named Executive Officers for long-term stockholder value creation.
-The awards expected to be made under our 2019 Incentive Plan concurrent with the closing of this offering will be granted to recognize such individuals' efforts on our behalf in connection with our formation and this offering, to ensure their alignment with our stockholder's interests, and to provide a retention element to their compensation.
+The awards made under our 2019 Incentive Plan concurrent with the closing of our initial public offering were granted to recognize such individuals' efforts on our behalf in connection with our formation and our initial public offering, to ensure their alignment with our stockholder's interests, and to provide a retention element to their compensation.